fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/organizational-structure-groups/security-groups.md

 There are [quite a few limitations](https://learn.microsoft.com/en-us/entra/identity/users/groups-dynamic-rule-member-of#preview-limitations) to the feature currently.
 Most noteably it is not possible to use other operations, such as **-all** (in order to only add members that are a member of multiple groups) and it is not possible to combine with other filters, such as **user.jobTitle -ne 'Consultant'**.

+**I want a dynamic Team, but also *one* ekstra person**

-If you want to add some manual users as well as the dynamic ones, you can create an additional group with the manual users and add the object id of that group to the filter.
-As an example, you can have the Team **HR Department**, where you have our dynamic group **org - Company - HR** as a memberof, but also the group **HR Department - Manual users**.
+Due to the limitation of combining the memberOf query with other queries, what you need to do if you want to add some manual users as well as the dynamic ones, you can create an additional group with the manual users and add the object id of that group to the filter.

+As an example, you can have the Team **HR Department**, where you have our dynamic group **org - Company - HR** as a memberof, but also the group **HR Department - Manual users**, where you put the manually managed ones.

 ```user.memberof -any (group.objectId -in ['ObjectID of org - Company - HR','ObjectID of HR Department - Manual users'])```